 - You must not use RCC resources for illegal or malicious purposes such as harassment, disrupting communications or services, or unauthorized monitoring of communications.

-- You must refrain from unethical usage of RCC resources, including unauthorized use of computer accounts and resources assigned to others, use of computing facilities for private business or political purposes or private gain, academic or scientific dishonesty, or violation of software license agreements.
+- You must refrain from the unethical use of RCC resources, including unauthorized use of computer accounts and resources assigned to others, use of computing facilities for private business or political purposes or private gain, academic or scientific dishonesty, or violation of software license agreements.

-- You should immediately report any suspected breach of security, policy violation, or suspicious activity to firstname.lastname@example.org and your supervisor, PI, or sponsor.
+- You should immediately report any suspected breach of security, policy violation, or suspicious activity to firstname.lastname@example.org and your supervisor, principal investigator, or sponsor.

 - You will not attempt to subvert or circumvent any system security features.